MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

     > [!NOTE]
     > - All public and personal views are displayed in the list.
-    > - For Dynamics 365, Sales app includes only those fields that belong to the record type and not to any related record types.
+    > - For Dynamics 365, the Sales app includes only those fields that belong to the record type and not to any related record types.

     :::image type="content" source="media/select-view.png" alt-text="Select view for the record type.":::